Charlotte 68, Kansas State 61

 Charlotte 68, Kansas State 61: Mike Thorne Jr. had 16 points and 11 rebounds as the 49ers upset the Wildcats on the opening day of the Puerto Rico Tip-Off.

-Denzel Ingram added 12 points off the bench for Charlotte (3-1), which advances to play Northeastern on Friday despite committing 19 turnovers and shooting 39.3 percent from the floor.
-Willie Clayton added 10 points and 10 rebounds and Pierria Henry, who came in leading the nation in steals at 4.7, finished with 10 points, nine assists, seven rebounds and three steals for the 49ers.
+Denzel Ingram added 12 points off the bench for Charlotte (3-1), which advanced to play either Georgetown or Northeastern on Friday, despite committing 19 turnovers and shooting 39.3 percent from the floor.
+Willie Clayton added 10 points and 11 rebounds and Pierria Henry, who came in leading the nation in steals at 4.7, finished with 10 points, seven rebounds, nine assists and three steals for the 49ers,

-Nigel Johnson scored 14 points off the bench to lead Kansas State, which meets Georgetown in the losers’ bracket Friday.
+Nigel Johnson scored 14 points off the bench to lead Kansas State.
 Marcus Foster and Shane Southwell contributed 11 points apiece for the Wildcats (2-2).

 Charlotte surged to a 20-8 lead midway through the first half as Kansas State starting forward D.J.
 Johnson picked up two fouls in the game’s first three minutes and his replacement, Thomas Gipson, was whistled for two in 21 seconds, putting both on the bench.
 The Wildcats finally found their footing and worked their way back into a 30-30 tie at the half.